Alison-Li/MelanomaProbability/README.md

 # Melanoma Project

 Simple project for a web app to predict the probability of whether one should see a doctor to check for a potentially cancerous growth.
+Meant as a beginner-friendly project for myself to experiment with HTML, CSS, Javascript, jQuery, Bootstrap, and calling APIs.

 ## Built With